aphanotus/borealis/README.md

 #### procrustes.analysis

 A wrapper for `geomorph::gpagen` that includes interactive outlier detection and removal.
-The funcrtion will also record and pass data provenance as a list element.
+The function will also record and pass data provenance as a list element.

+#### write.provenace

+Data provenance from the \code{provenance} element of the input list will be written to file in [markdown](https://www.markdownguide.org/getting-started/) format.

 ### Molecular stuff